zanna-37/I-E_Basis_2019/02_notes.md

 # Why skills? [📹0:00](https://youtu.be/yCTMpxLP-38)

-* Difficult to innovate without skills `Example:` _Comunication, problem solving leadership, stress management, agility, teaching, technical skills, pitching, awareness, …_
+* Difficult to innovate without skills `Example:` _Comunication, problem-solving, leadership, stress management, agility, teaching, technical skills, pitching, awareness, …_
 * Skills are required for different fields `Example:` _Policy, academia, business_

 There's no simple bucket to put these skills, there are different broad ranges we can consider.
 Skills take all sorts of things and a simple one.